Strivin0311/cuda-samples/Samples/4_CUDA_Libraries/matrixMulCUBLAS/README.md

 ## Description

 This sample implements matrix multiplication from Chapter 3 of the programming guide.
-To illustrate GPU performance for matrix multiply, this sample also shows how to use the new CUDA 4.0 interface for CUBLAS to demonstrate high-performance performance for matrix multiplication.
+To illustrate GPU performance for matrix multiply, this sample also shows how to use the new CUDA 4.0 interface for CUBLAS to demonstrate high performance for matrix multiplication.

 ## Key Concepts